-The West St Paul Investigative Division is comprised of a Lieutenant whom oversees the division’s roughly 475 assigned cases per year.
-The workload is equally distributed amongst four investigators and the Lieutenant.
+The West St Paul Investigative Division is comprised of a Lieutenant who oversees the division’s roughly 475 assigned cases per year.
+The workload is equally distributed among four investigators and the Lieutenant.

-The Investigative Division is available Monday through Friday from 8:00am – 4:30pm.
+The Investigative Division is available Monday through Friday from 7:00am – 5:00pm.
 The hours vary slightly by investigator so make sure you call ahead of time to schedule an appointment.
-An on-call investigator provides on-call coverage over the weekends for emergency police assistance.
+An on-call investigator provides on-call coverage 24/7 including weekends and holidays for emergency police assistance.

-In the first eleven months of 2020, following a thorough investigation, 58% of West St Paul’s investigated cases were sent to the Dakota County Attorney for felony charge review and 17 % of the cases were sent to Levander Gillen and Miller (our City Attorney) for Gross Misdemeanor and Misdemeanor charge review.
+In the first eleven months of 2020, following a thorough investigation, 58% of West St Paul’s investigated cases were sent to the Dakota County Attorney for felony charge review and 17 % of the cases were sent to Kelly & Lemmons, P.A. (our City Attorney) for Gross Misdemeanor and Misdemeanor charge review.
 The remaining cases were determined to be unfounded or had no viable suspect and became inactive case files.

 - How to Recover Lost, Stolen, or Evidentiary Property

 The West St. Paul Police Investigative Unit uses relationships to help victims of crimes feel comfortable and heard through the sometimes frightening reporting and criminal justice process.

 They do this by leveraging resources provided by many external partnerships.
 In Dakota County alone, West St. Paul Investigators regularly utilize partnerships with the following agencies.

 - Dakota County’s Adult Protection is available to help with adult maltreatment.
 That is any physical or emotional act that harms or intends harm; words or gestures that harm or intend harm; forcing a vulnerable adult to perform services for the advantage of another; not providing enough food, clothing, shelter, health care, or supervision; and unauthorized use of the vulnerable adult’s money or property.